Background pattern

 If you use more Adenocor than you should

-4. Possible Adverse Effects
+4. Possible side effects

-Like all medicines, this medicinemay cause side effects,although not everyone will experience them.
+Like all medicines, this medicine can cause side effects, although not everybody gets them.

-These side effects are related to the characteristics of adenosine and disappear within seconds or minutes of administration.
+These effects are related to the characteristics of adenosine and disappear within seconds or minutes of administration.

 Cardiac disorders:

-Infrequent: palpitations and sinus tachycardia.
+Uncommon: palpitations and sinus tachycardia.

-Very rare: atrial fibrillation, severe bradycardia, ventricular fibrillation, and "torsades de pointes" (a type of arrhythmia, when the heart cannot pump enough oxygen-rich blood to the rest of the body, especially the brain).
+Very rare: atrial fibrillation, severe bradycardia, ventricular fibrillation, and "torsades de pointes" (a type of arrhythmia, when it occurs the heart cannot pump enough oxygen-rich blood to the rest of the body, especially the brain).

 Nervous system disorders:

-Very rare:temporary and reversible worsening of intracranial hypertension.
+Very rare: temporary and reversible worsening of intracranial hypertension.

 Eye disorders: